How To Ask For Job OPPORTUNITIES

 Then you need to craft some messaging that is compelling for someone to want to help you and even compelling for someone to want to respond to you.

-So you need to navigate the meetings and the conversations that you have strategically in a way that will lead you to the point where the person either helps you now or they help you later or it comes to a close without the person helping you, and that’s okay too.
+You need to navigate the meetings and the conversations that you have strategically in a way that will lead you to the point where the person either helps you now or they help you later OR it comes to a close without the person helping you, and that’s okay too.

 Any of these is fine, but we want to see the opportunity all the way through.